Loading...

 This live and interactive session will cover the following:

-• How IHT and CGT impacts on farmers and landowners and how unprepared the farming industry is for maximising these reliefs
+• How IHT and CGT impacts on farmers and landowners and how the farming industry has focused on the 50% APR/BPR crisis and the potential IHT liabilities

-• Budget 2024 - extending APR and changes to furnished holiday accommodation
+• Spring Budget 2024 - extending APR for ELMs and removal of the tax advantages of furnished holiday accommodation from April 2025

-• The farmhouse and Vigne v HMRC [2018] UKUT 357 (TCC) and enhanced livery and farming for the environment
+• Vigne v HMRC [2018] UKUT 357 (TCC) and enhanced livery together with farming for the environment - total rethink over farm diversification disclosure and enterprise accounts

-• Graham, furnished holiday accommodation and the power of lavish services
+• Tanner and Graham, furnished holiday accommodation and the power of lavish services but a total overhaul to the “hotel”/trade is the way forward

-• The importance of BPR and ER for development potential
+• The importance of BPR, Rollover and BADR for development potential

 • How the accountancy and tax profession need good agricultural lawyers for understanding ownership for capital taxes protection

-• How the agricultural lawyers need strong accounts
+• How agricultural lawyers need strong accounts and to understand them

-• The ‘Land Capital’ Account - the importance for capital taxes
+• Using the ‘Land Capital’ Account - the importance for understanding the use in accounts

-• Succession planning helps set out what the family needs.
-The farming family charter and the Rock Review
+• Succession planning helps set out what the family needs in the new tax environment.

-• The importance of the Partnership Agreement and the Wills, especially in the context of the Trust Registration Service
+• The importance of the updated Partnership Agreement and the Wills, especially in the context of the Trust Registration Service (TRS) and 100% BPR on the first £1million

-• How to work with other professionals to improve your client's tax position ensuring that binding legal agreements are in place for capital taxes protection
+• The need to work with other professionals to improve client's tax position ensuring that binding legal agreements are in place for capital taxes protection and strong valuations - consideration around AOC (Agricultural Occupancy Condition)

-• The importance of accounts working papers and tax return disclosure on capital taxes
+• The importance of accounts working papers and tax return disclosure in respect of understanding of all the changes and Will drafting

-• How is the farm owned - identification of partnership property Ham v Bell [2016] EWHC 1791 (Ch) - TRS importance
+• How is the farm owned? - Identification of partnership property Ham v Bell [2016] EWHC 1791 (Ch) - accounts can be wrong and need rectification

-• Gifts with Reservation of Benefit - analysis of tax problems
+• Gifts with Reservation of Benefit (GROB) on all the lifetime transfer (new case of Chugtai)

 • Buying and selling a farm (also incorporates Capital Allowances)

-• Review of the Vigne, Butler and Firth success in context of BPR and APR
+• Review of Tanner, Kingsworthy Meadow Fisheries, Vigne, Butler and Firth in terms of diversification restructure to achieve BPR s.105(3)

-• James v James [2018] EWHC 43 (Ch) importance of strong Will file and strong attendance notes
+• James v James [2018] EWHC 43 (Ch) importance of strong Will file and strong attendance and tax planning notes and Hall re provision of IHT liabilities

-• Larke v Nugus [2000] - the problems of DIY Wills - Abrahams
+• Larke v Nugus [2000] - the problems of incorrect DIY Wills - Williams, Abrahams - Will drafters must see Accounts

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.